 Construction work on the stone structure began.
 She arrived from France 130 years ago today, on June 17, 1885.
 Like so many of us after a big move, she was in pieces (reportedly 350) and packed in 214 crates.

-Thankfully, the Statue of Liberty was Standing tall when Nellie Bly came to New York City and finally landed her first assignment from Joseph Pulitzer for the New York World Newspaper.
+The Statue of Liberty was Standing tall in 1886 when Nellie Bly came to New York City and finally landed her first assignment from Joseph Pulitzer for the New York World Newspaper.

 Racing Nellie Bly